Donate

 You may be able to have a decision about Personal Independence Payment (PIP) changed.

-You may want to challenge the decision straight away because you normally have to start a challenge within one month of the decision date.
+If you think the decision is wrong, you may want to start challenging it straight away because you normally have to begin the process within one month of the decision date.

 Check the decision yourself